-Employers have the right to terminate employees with or without cause as the employment relationship is considered “at-will”.
+Employers have the right to terminate employees with or without cause as the employment relationship is considered “at-will.”
 However, employers are not permitted to terminate an employee in retaliation for an employee reporting instances of discrimination or harassment, reporting an injury or acting as a whistleblower.

-At Neaton & Puklich P.L.L.P. in Minneapolis, we represent employees in the Twin Cities metro and surrounding areas who have been retaliated against by their employers.
-If you believe you have lost your job as retaliation we can help you identify the viability of your claim and pursue your rights.
+At Neaton & Puklich, P.L.L.P., in Minneapolis, our team represents employees in the Twin Cities metro and surrounding areas who have been retaliated against by their employers.
+If you think you have lost your job as a form of retaliation, our lawyers can help you identify the viability of your claim and pursue your rights.

-Protecting the Rights of Employees in the Workplace
+Protecting The Rights Of Employees In The Workplace

 - Seek workers’ compensation

 Our lawyers are fully prepared to take every case to its rightful conclusion in their pursuit of the best option possible for each of our clients.
 If a case should go to trial, our attorneys will take it to trial.
 If they consider it in our clients’ interests to recommend settlement, they will do so.
 At every stage of the process, they work with our clients to answer their frequently asked questions, identify their interests and evaluate the costs, benefits and risks of any potential action.

 Our lawyers are frequently asked about the nature of retaliation in the workplace.
 For C-suite executives in the Twin Cities, workplace retaliation can be subtle and difficult to prove.
 You have been outspoken to your boss about the unhealthy environment or their shady treatment of you and your fellow employees, or you have reported illegal activity, and suddenly, you find yourself experiencing:

 - No increase in your wages when others are receiving raises for the exact duties you perform

 - A demotion or transfer to a different department